Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 Career prospects

-• handling larger and more prestigious customer accounts
+• work with larger or more prestigious client accounts

-• working on national accounts, for example selling to retail buyers and wholesalers
+• manage national accounts, for example selling to retail buyers or wholesalers

-• a sales manager role with responsibility for a team of people.
+• move into a sales manager role with responsibility for a team.

-Many larger companies have a promotion structure that typically involves moving up from sales executive to area sales manager, to national sales manager and ultimately to sales director.
-It's quite common to move between different companies to achieve promotion or a higher salary.
+In larger organisations, structured career ladders often lead from sales executive to area sales manager, national sales manager and ultimately sales director.
+It's quite common to move between companies or regions to achieve promotion or higher earnings.

 How would you rate this page?